oseparovic/MessageComposerView/README.md

 **Required** - Triggered whenever the user presses the send button. `message` is the text within the `UITextView` at the time the button was pressed.

 2. `- (void)messageComposerFrameDidChange:(CGRect)frame withAnimationDuration:(float)duration;`
 **Optional** - Triggered whenever the UITextView frame is reconfigured. `frame` is the CGRect that was applied to the MessageComposerView container.
+You can use this frame - namely the y pos - to determine the offset of your own views when the keyboard changes position.
+The duration will allow you to match the animation precisely.

 3. `- (void)messageComposerUserTyping;`
 **Optional** - Triggered whenever the UITextView text changes.